Medical

 - The City-owned HRA fund helps cover covered medical costs when you receive services

-- Note that the fund may not be used for dental, vision or Rx costs, like it can be under the HSA
+- Note that the fund may not be used for dental or vision costs, like it can be under the HSA

 - You have access to the City’s annual contribution the first day of each plan year (or when your insurance begins, if you’re a new hire)